Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 <br />

-We can now view iptables to confirm our rules were added.
+We can now use the `iptables` command to confirm our rules were added.
 Iptables will resolve whatever service is associated with a port, which means port `111` will show as `sunrpc`.
 If you wish to show just the port number, append `-n` to your iptables command:

 === ":aetherx-axd-command: Command"